delaford/game/README.md

 ### What does a checkmark mean?

-When an item is checkmarked, it means the basic foundation is in place.
-Sometimes, however, it is not fully complete.
-For example, Inventory is checkmarked but the inventory currently only supports weapons.
-You cna help fix that.
+When an item is checkmarked, it means the basic foundation is in place but not necessarily complete.
+For example, Inventory is checkmarked but it currently only supports weapons.
+You can help fix that.

 - [Player](https://github.com/Delaford/game/projects/1)
   - [x] Walking / pathfinding